“It has been said that something as small as the flutter of a butterfly’s wing can ultimately cause a typhoon halfway around the world.” Chaos Theory

-No one remembers the beginning of days and no one can envision the end.
+No one remembers the beginning of days and no one can envision the end of time.

 Some may refer to it as the directing nature of God’s hand upon our life.

-Others may contribute the outcome to chaos theory and possibly the flutter of a butterfly’s wing many years ago.
+Others may contribute the outcome to chaos theory and possibly the flutter of a butterfly’s wings many years ago.

 I can no more explain the sequence of events in life than I can the theory of evolution.